Now Accepting Applications for SY25-26. Round 2 is open and applications will be accepted until March 1, 2025.

 Unit Overview:

-The Student-Driven Study is the culminating project of the Quest English course.
+The Student-Driven Study (SDS) is the culminating project developed throughout the year in the Quest English course.
+The purpose of this unit is to give students time to complete their student-driven studies.
 The SDS will challenge students to demonstrate their academic knowledge in a way that mirrors the real world.
 It will also allow them to immerse themselves in topics that are of their personal interest while developing their analytic, research, problem solving, collaboration, and communication skills.
-During this unit, students will focus on their SDS and engage in authentic Research.
-They will write a Literature Review, select and write their Methods section, conduct the study and collect data before moving onto data analysis.
+During this unit, students will focus on finishing their SDS.
+They will finish the data collection process and move onto data analysis.
 Students will write the final chapter (discussion and conclusion) and prepare their paper for submission.
 They will also prepare for and deliver their final presentation or oral defense.

 Culminating Unit Assessments: